Have You Had Your Health Screenings This Year?

 What Do Kids Need?

 Kids of all ages need an annual wellness exam just like adults do.
 It is sometimes called a well-child visit.
 Regular exams leaving site icon help the doctor track your child’s growth and development.
 They can also catch problems early.
+It's also a chance to make sure your child is caught up on immunizations.

 During a well-child visit, your child’s doctor may check: